chronicleprotocol/scribe-chainlinklike/docs/Deployment.md

     - Note that the API endpoint varies per Etherscan chain instance
     - Note to point to actual API endpoint (e.g. `/api`) and not just host
 - `ETHERSCAN_API_KEY`: The Etherscan API key for the Etherscan's chain instance
-- `GREENHOUSE`: The `Greenhouse` instance to use for deployment
-- `SALT`: The salt to deploy the `ScribeChainlinkLike` instance to
-    - Note to use the salt's string representation
-    - Note that the salt must not exceed 32 bytes in length
-    - Note that the salt should match the name of the contract deployed!
 - `CHRONICLE`: The _Chronicle Protocol_'s _Scribe_ oracle instance
 - `CHAINLINK`: The respective Chainlink oracle instance